DaveBackus/Data_Bootcamp_Book/installing-python.md

 From here, we can launch our two favorite Python evironments.

 **Spyder.**  Spyder is a graphical environment with an editor for writing programs, a console for trying out one line at a time, and access to help.
 It’s our preferred Python environment.
-Experts often use their own editors, but unless you’re one of them this is where you should start.
+Experts often use other editors, but unless you’re one of them this is where you should start.

 To start Spyder from Launcher, click on the Launch button to the right of spyder-app.
 We find it a little slow, but it should start up eventually.
 You'll see that Spyder has a number of different windows.
 The most important are:

 * **Editor.**  This is on the left.
 We can write and edit programs here and save them to our hard drive.
 At the top, you'll see green triangles.
 The big one runs the whole program (whatever we have in the editor).
 The smaller ones run sections of code.
 More on this later on.
 * **IPython console.**  This is on the right at the bottom -- look for the tab with this label.
 This is where output shows up.
-We can also write and test single lines of code, get help, so do some other things that we'll touch on later.
+We can also write and test single lines of code, get help, and many other things.
 * **Object inspector.**  This is on the right at the top.
 We can get Python documentation here, which is really useful.

-You can move these windows around by dragging and dropping.
-If you mess up -- it happens to the best of us -- look for "View" at the top and click on "Reset window layout."
+We can move these windows around by dragging and dropping.
+If we mess up -- it happens to the best of us -- look for "View" at the top and click on "Reset window layout."

-**IPython.**  IPython ("interactive Python") is another graphical environment, one that allows us to combine code, output, words, and graphics.
-Lots of people use IPython notebooks to write Python programs and, especially, to present their work.
-By including text and output along with the code, a notebook can double as a project report.
+**Jupyter.**  Jupyter is another graphical environment, which we use to create and run **IPython notebooks**.
+These notebooks combine code, output, words, and graphics.
+It's a convenient format for presenting our work to others and can be used as a project report.
 We'll use IPython notebooks in class in a few weeks.
-In the meantime, here are [two](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/IPython/bootcamp_test.ipynb) [examples](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb) and a [more extensive collection](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).
+In the meantime, here are [two](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/IPython/bootcamp_test.ipynb) [examples](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb).

 To create or run an IPython notebook from Launcher, click on the Launch button to the right of the ipython-notebook icon.
 It will open a tab in your default browser.
 (If you're not sure what that is, you'll soon find out.)
-In the browser tab, you'll see at the top the word "Jupyter," which is the name of this environment.
+In the browser tab, you'll see at the top the word "Jupyter."
 (It used to say IPython, but now the same environment handles code in Julia, R, and other languages, which called for a [name change](http://ipython.org/#jupyter-and-the-future-of-ipython).)
-Just below Jupyter you'll see the words "File, "Edit," "View," etc.  Below that you'll see the directory (folder) structure of your computer.
+Just below the word Jupyter you'll see the words "File, "Edit," "View," etc.  Below that you'll see the directory (folder) structure of your computer.

 **Pro tip.**  Create a directory (folder) on your computer with the name "Data_Bootcamp" and store your programs there.
 It will make it easier to find them later.
 By way of example, we have set up a Code directory in our [GitHub repository](https://github.com/DaveBackus/Data_Bootcamp) with separate Python and IPython subdirectories.
 This is **mtwn** (more than we need), but since we'll be using the repository repeatedly it's worth taking a quick look now.

+Let's repeat that last part:  We use the acronym **mtwn** to indicate material that is "more than we need," meaning it's safe to ignore.

 ## Run test programs